How to Apply to M.A.

-In addition to the online application and supplemental materials described above, candidates for admission to the English Ph.D. must also provide the following to the Graduate School:
+In addition to the online application and supplemental materials described above, candidates for admission to the MA in English must also provide the following to the Graduate School:

 - Official transcripts from the institution conferring your baccalaureate degree and from all colleges and universities subsequently attended.
 Official electronic transcripts from domestic institutions may be emailed directly from your institution to firstname.lastname@example.org or mailed from your institution to: The Graduate School, University of Mississippi, 100 Grad School House, PO Box 1848, University, MS 38677-1848.
 Please note that only transcripts received directly from the college/university will be considered official.
 If you have not yet received your degree, please provide your current transcript.
 After you graduate, a second official transcript showing that your degree was conferred will need to be sent as well.